johlju/PublishCodeCovCoverage/docs/usage.md

 |-----------|-------------|----------|
 | CODECOV_TOKEN | Your Codecov.io API token (required if not specified as input parameter) | Conditional |

+> **IMPORTANT**: Always define the CODECOV_TOKEN as a secret in your pipeline to prevent accidental exposure in logs.
+Mark it as a "Secret" in the Azure DevOps pipeline variables UI.
+But marking it as secret will prevent it from working in pull requests.

 ## Examples

 ### Example 1: Using specific coverage file